 INTRODUCTION

 Pigeonpea [Cajanus cajan (L.) Mill sp.] also known as red gram, Arhar or tur, is one of India's most important pulse crops.
 Asia is considered to be the origin of the pigeonpea.
 It is the second most important pulse crop in India after chickpea, accounting for about 20% of total pulse production, and is commonly grown in semi-arid and tropical regions (Sarkar et al., 2020).
 It is grown as a food and fodder crop, but it can also be used as green manure. pigeonpea is a protein-rich staple food that contributes 22 per cent of protein to the human diet, nearly three times that of cereals.
 It is primarily consumed in the form of split pulse as Dal, which is an important supplement to a cereal-based vegetarian diet.
 It is high in lysine, riboflavin, thiamine, niacin, and iron.
 Aside from being an important source of human food and animal feed, it also helps to maintain soil fertility by improving soil physical properties and fixing atmospheric nitrogen (Singh and Yadav, 2005).
 The outer covering of seeds, along with a portion of the kernel, is a valuable feed for milk cattle.
 The husk of pods and woody plant parts are used as fuel.
-Because it is drought tolerant, it is ideal for dry land farming and is commonly used as an intercrop with other crops.
+Because it is drought-tolerant, it is ideal for dry land farming and is commonly used as an intercrop with other crops.
 India is the largest producer of pigeonpea, followed by Myanmar, Malawi, Tanzania, and Haiti.
 The global area under pigeonpea cultivation is about 6 million hectares, with a total production of 5 million tones and an average productivity of 822 kg/ha.
 Within India, the major pigeonpea growing states are Maharashtra, Karnataka, Telangana, Madhya Pradesh, Andhra Pradesh and Uttar Pradesh.
 The area, production and productivity of pigeonpea in India are 4.54 million ha, 3.83 million tones and 842 kg/ha respectively.
 Madhya Pradesh has the highest productivity of pigeonpea among the Indian states, with 962 kg/ha from an area of 0.5 million ha and a production of 0.3 million tons (Anonymous, 2022).

 Pigeonpea production potential is affected by several factors, including damage caused by insect pests.
 In India, approximately 150 species of insects’ attack pulse crops (Seetharamu et al., 2020).
 The primary biotic constraints to pigeonpea production are the pod borer complex, Helicoverpa armigera (Hubner), Maruca vitrata (Fabricius), and pod fly, Melanagromyza obtusa (Malloch) (Jat et al., 2017).
 The gram pod borer (Helicoverpa armigera), leaf webber (Maruca vitrata), pod fly (Melanagromyza obtusa), plume moth (Exelastis atomosa), blue butterfly (Lampides boeticus), and pod sucking bug (Clavigralla gibbose) all cause significant damage to pigeonpea.